SkyToGround/DetectorSensitivity/README.md

 * Take the attenuation of gamma radiation in air into account.
 * Pick the initial C_L value with more intelligence.
 Too low values of C_L increases the calculation time quite a bit.
 * Better integration algorithm.
+* Check if it is possible to remove the use of `long double` in the list mode part of the code.